 When we don’t understand what’s going on inside our bodies, we can’t optimize our lives accordingly through fitness, nutrition, sleep, and other lifestyle changes so we can feel our best no matter what time of the month it is.

 Period tracking apps are amazing for this because they help women get to know their cycles on a granular level.
 Some apps even reference training and dietary changes a woman can make based on where they’re at in their cycle.
+So it’s no surprise that 46% of our Rescripted community use a smartphone app to track their menstrual cycle.

 Since the overturn of Roe v.
 Wade, though, the reproductive data stored inside these apps has become a point of concern, which is why privacy regulations and data protection have become even more top of mind in the past year.